What is the Foundation's purpose?

 What areas will the Foundation not fund?

-grants.
-As a rule; the Foundation does not fund ongoing operating
+not support multi-year grants.
+As a rule; the Foundation does not

-or salary costs; or budget deficits of an organization.
-Also; the
+fund ongoing operating or salary costs; or budget deficits of an

 Does the Foundation have a matching gifts program?